Rare Disease Day at NIH 2022

 Rare Disease Day® takes place worldwide, typically on or near the last day of February each year, to raise awareness among policymakers and the public about rare diseases and their impact on patients’ lives.
 Each year, NCATS and the NIH Clinical Center sponsor Rare Disease Day at NIH as part of this global observance.
-Rare Disease Day at NIH aims to raise awareness about rare diseases, the people they affect, and NIH research collaborations underway to address scientific challenges and to advance new treatments.
+Rare Disease Day at NIH aims to raise awareness about rare diseases, the people they affect, and NIH collaborations that address scientific challenges and advance research for new treatments.

 The goals of Rare Disease Day at NIH are to: